Baltimore's Marching Ravens: Baltimore Colts Marching Band

+Within a few years of establishment of the new franchise, the band adopted a "cowboy" theme, playing on the horse mascot of the Colts, and was sometimes known as "The Baltimore Colts Cowboy Band."

+The Colts band continued to play events outside the confines of an NFL stadium, marching in parades and playing at other public events, including the 1962 Maryland Democratic state convention.

 According to an ESPN documentary directed by Baltimore native Barry Levinson called The Band That Wouldn't Die, band leaders got advance warning that the team was being moved from Baltimore to Indianapolis overnight and were able to remove their equipment from team headquarters before the moving vans arrived.
 At the time of the move, the band's uniforms were being dry-cleaned.

 Band President John Ziemann contacted the owner of the dry cleaners, who told Ziemann that legally they could not release the uniforms to Ziemann, but told him that that evening, he should take the company van "for a walk", where Ziemann found the uniforms in the back.
-Ziemann and some associates then hid the uniforms in a nearby cemetery, in a mausoleum belonging to the family of one of the band members, until the wife of then-Colts owner, Robert Irsay, said they could keep them.
+Ziemann and some associates then hid the uniforms in a mausoleum belonging to the family of one of the band members in a nearby cemetery.

+Ziemann, who with his wife Charlene were friends of Harriett Irsay, wife of the Colts' owner, phoned her to discuss the matter.
+Irsay told Ziemann to "keep on marching" — that the uniforms belonged to Baltimore because that was where the members of the band were.
+And so it was that the band played on.